Skip to main content

 1. The Demo Was Too Polished

-2. The Product Wasn't Ready
+2. The Product Was Not Ready

 3. The Messaging Overpromised